 You can either spend a bit more on a solid foundation and have a great performing website that people can use or you can spend it all on the look and feel of the website but it has poor performance because you decided to save money by going with a shitty web host.

-Another reason why I love WP Engine is that it gives me peace of mind knowing they do backups on a daily basis.
+Another reason why I love Siteground is that it gives me peace of mind knowing they do daily backups.
 Should anything go wrong (and believe me, things can go dreadfully wrong), you will be able to restore your site using the backup from the day before.

 Awesome work, you’re now ready to set up your new website using a WordPress theme!
 Allow me to show you how.